Half-Staff Dates & Flag Rules

 What should you do with a worn or torn U.S. flag?

-Such a flag should be destroyed in a dignified way, preferably by burning.
+Such a flag should be, preferably by burning.
 Individuals should be responsible for destroying the worn flag and burying the ashes.
 Most VFW or American Legion posts are happy to help with this service.

 If two flags are staffed before the entrance of a building, where should the American flag be?